kartikchincholikar/Hill-Climber/README.md

 # Hill-Climber
 Training a hill climber to go up any 2d terrain ( Finds local peaks ).

-A neural network classifies is we need to go up or down
+"Neural Network" of the hill climber classifies between "go left" and "go right" by looking at its surrounding terrain.